coldousedbird/music-lyrics-matching/README.md

 # music-lyrics-matching
-system for matching music and it's lyrics. result is subtitles for song.
+QT app for creation of subtitles for music.